rollno748/JMeter-OnFlyUpdater/README.md

 ## Known Issues

 - [x] Updating test element in the testplan is not working
-- [x] Object is not cleared at the end of test for GetThreads
+- [x] Sending signals to slaves is not working

 ## References